 Looking at the new methodology being used to assess creditworthiness, it appears to be an unwise move to keep old or unused credit cards open.
 In the past this could help you, as each credit card being kept at a zero balance or low balance would be considered in your overall credit score.

-However, the use of more complex data analysis mean that keeping extra credit cards open may actually hurt your credit score.
+However, the use of more complex data analysis means that keeping extra credit cards open may actually hurt your credit score.
 If you have an excessive amount of credit available to you, there could be a greater potential for credit card debt to become a significant problem.
 On the other hand, having only one credit card with a modest credit limit means that your credit card debt is less likely to spiral out of control.

 Further, keeping a low balance relative to your available credit limit is will not be weighted as heavily as keeping a low total credit card balance.
 So, while it may previously have been smart to spread $6,000 in credit card debt over two credit cards with $10,000 limits on each, having a $3,000 balance on a single credit card with a $10,000 limit is now more likely to attract a higher credit rating.

-How You May be Affected by These Changes
+How You May Be Affected by These Changes

 As above, the use of trended data is intended to predict risky consumer behaviour and to prevent giving excessive credit to consumers who are exhibiting signs of being unable to pay down their debt.
-If you have consistently carried a credit card balance, and has been unable to pay down more than the minimum balance, the use of trended data may negatively affect your credit rating, making it more difficult to obtain a loan or a low-interest mortgage.
+If you have consistently carried a credit card balance and has been unable to pay down more than the minimum balance, the use of trended data may negatively affect your credit rating, making it more difficult to obtain a loan or a low-interest mortgage.

-Further, if you are looking to offload some of your credit card balance on to a second or third credit card, in order to obtain a better credit rating, this simple strategy may no longer work.
+Further, if you are looking to offload some of your credit card balance onto a second or third credit card, in order to obtain a better credit rating, this simple strategy may no longer work.
 Credit card companies may be more likely to deny applications for additional credit when presented with a lower credit rating reflective of a person’s failure to pay down their existing debt over time.

 As such, you may find yourself burdened by a lower credit card rating that affects your ability to take out a loan, borrow money for business purposes, or take out a mortgage.
 If you are a renter looking for a new place to live, a low credit score can also affect your rental application in some cases.